ndsev/zserio-cpp17/doc/Cpp17Design.md

 Once working with the `View`, the getters also returns `View`s and thus parameters are always available.

-Zserio features like `write`, `read`, `bitSizeOf` will be implemented by means of the global non-member functions in the `detail` namespace to emphasize that this interface is not part of the user API.
-These global non-member functions will be called by the global functions `::zserio::serialize`, `::zserio::deserialize` and `::zserio::bitSizeOf`.
+Zserio features like `write`, `read`, `bitSizeOf` will be implemented by means of the global non-member function specializations in the `detail` namespace to emphasize that this interface is not part of the user API.
+These global non-member function specializations will be called by the global functions `::zserio::serialize`, `::zserio::deserialize` and `::zserio::bitSizeOf`.

 `View` will be implemented as a templated class `View<Data>` instead of an inner class.
 This is